MetPX/sarracenia/doc/sr_post.1.rst

 By default, sr_post reads the file /data/shared/products/foo and calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post  to defaults vhost '/' and default exchange.
-The default exchange is the prefix 'xs_' followed by the broker username, hence defaulting to 'xs_guest'.
+The default exchange is the prefix *xs_* followed by the broker username, hence defaulting to 'xs_guest'.
 A subscriber can download the file /data/shared/products/foo by authenticating as user stanley on mysftpserver.com using the sftp protocol to broker.com assuming he has proper credentials.
 The output of the command is as follows ::